Are you having back pain with any of the following?

+Adrenal nodules are growths on the adrenal glands.
 You have 2 adrenal glands, 1 located on top of each kidney.
-The adrenal glands make several hormones that regulate your body’s metabolism, response to stress, and salt and water balance.
-Adrenal nodules are growths on these glands.
+The adrenal glands make several hormones that regulate your body’s:

-When a nodule is present, you will usually have no symptoms.
-Nodules smaller than 4 centimeters (cm), or 1½ inches, are the most common ones found, and these are almost always benign.
-Nodules more than 4 cm in size tend to be of more concern and may require surgery.
+The majority of adrenal nodules are not cancerous.
+Most nodules are smaller than 4 centimeters and these are almost always benign.
+Nodules more than 4 cm tend to be of more concern and may require surgery.

-Most adrenal nodules do not cause health problems.
-However, adrenal nodules sometimes produce hormones that can cause serious medical problems.
-We refer to these as functioning nodules.
+Most nodules do not cause symptoms.
+However, some adrenal nodules produce hormones that can cause serious medical problems.
+These are called functioning nodules.

-There are 4 main types of adrenal gland nodules:
+There are 4 main types of adrenal nodules.

 Adrenal incidentaloma.
-This is the most common type of adrenal tumor.
+This is the most common type.
 It is benign (not cancerous) and often causes no symptoms.
-Small nonfunctioning adrenal adenomas frequently do not require treatment.
+Typically, if they are nonfunctioning, they don’t require treatment.

 Functioning adrenal adenoma.
 Adrenal adenomas that make hormones can cause problems and usually need to be removed.